affableashish/docker-with-classlib/README.md

 ### Question
 Why does it fail with `--no-restore` flag in publish step?
 Shouldn't it succeed?
 I already restored packages during `dotnet restore "MyCoolTestApp.API/MyCoolTestApp.API.csproj"` step, so I don't want to restore it again during the publish step.
 Looks like I can't do that.
 Is this by design or is it a bug?

+To learn more about this, I opened an issue at dotnet/sdk github repo: https://github.com/dotnet/sdk/issues/37291